Aadeesh11/Aadeesh11/README.md

 ### 🙋‍♂️ About Me

-- 🌱 I’m currently learning *Flutter, GraphQL and Docker*
+- 🌱 I’m currently learning *Systems programming* and *operating systems*.

 - 👨‍💻 All of my repositories are available at **[My Repositories](https://github.com/Aadeesh11?tab=repositories)**

 - 📫 Mail me at *asoswal@gmail.com*

+- Would love to discuss on *Fullstack development, DevOps, scripting, and Computer Networks*.

 <p align="left">